cloudandbigdatalab/Big-Data-Machine-Learning-Doc/Raw/Arun/Readme.md

 * *Deep Neural Network with Caffe (1).ipynb* will cover both example 1 and 2.
 * A markdown version of the notebook is available in the *MD Files* folder.

+##Update 3
+* Added an image file which summarizes the basic architecture of Caffe.

 ##Working on:
 * Install caffe in a spark cluster utilizing CaffeonSpark by yahoo!